CumulusNetworks/docs/content/cumulus-linux-53/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

   - You can only break out odd-numbered ports into four logical ports.
   - You must disable the next even numbered port.
 For example, if you break out port 11 into four logical ports, you must disable port 12.
   These restrictions do *not* apply to a 2x50G breakout configuration or to the NVIDIA SN2100 and SN2010 switch.
-- Switches with the Spectrum 2 and Spectrum 3 ASIC have a limit of 128 logical ports.
-To ensure that the number of total logical interfaces does not exceed the limit, if you split ports into four interfaces on Spectrum 2 and Spectrum 3 switches with 64 interfaces, you must disable the adjacent port.
+- Spectrum-2 and Spectrum-3 switches have a limit of 128 logical ports.
+To ensure that the number of total logical interfaces does not exceed the limit, if you split ports into four interfaces on Spectrum-2 and Spectrum-3 switches with 64 interfaces, you must disable the adjacent port.
 For example, when splitting port 1 into four 25G interfaces, you must disable port 2 in the `/etc/cumulus/ports.conf` file:

     ```
     1=4x25G